 The 15 Minute Business Plan: Business Model Canvas for Validating Your Startup Idea Fast

-If you have ever thought of starting a new business, then you must definitely have come up with some sort of a plan.
+If you have ever thought of starting a new business or working on a tech startup idea, then you must definitely have come up with some sort of a plan.

 At least in your mind, you may be thinking of a way to execute your idea and achieve the goal you are looking for from your business.